gbarnier/gbarnier.github.io/_pages/skills.md

 <h2>Five skills that define me</h2>

 <h4>1.
-Highly adaptable skillset</h4>
+Highly adaptable</h4>

 <p class="paragraph-wide">
-Throughout my professional life, I proved my ability to quickly adapt and succeed in a broad range of diverse challenging environments.
-Here's why:
+I designed my professional path to always be in a position where I could satisfy my curiosity, my passion to learn, and desire to encounter new situations.
+By doing so, I also proved my ability to quickly adapt and succeed in a broad range of diverse challenging environments.
+Here are some examples:

 <ul>
 <li class="paragraph-list">Earned my MSc in Electrical Engineering from Télécom Paris (2007).</li>
+<li class="paragraph-list">Traveled on my own through remote archipelagos in Indonesia for 7 months to surf some of the best waves in the world (2007).</li>
 <li class="paragraph-list">Worked in financial markets for J.P.
 Morgan in London, selling and buying interest-rate derivative products for hedge funds throughout the 2008 financial crisis (2007-2010).</li>
 <li class="paragraph-list">Obtained a scholarship to pursue a thesis-based MSc in Geophysics from the Colorado School of Mines (2011-2013), where I maintained a 4.0 GPA.</li>
 <li class="paragraph-list">Was accepted to the Geophysics Ph.D. program at Stanford University (2013).</li>
-<li class="paragraph-list">Won the award for Best Student Paper Presented at SEG 2019 Annual Meeting for my Ph.D. thesis work.</li>
+<li class="paragraph-list">Won the award for <a href="https://sep.sites.stanford.edu/guillaume-barnier-receives-award-best-student-paper-presented-seg-2019-annual-meeting">Best Student Paper</a> Presented at SEG 2019 Annual Meeting for my Ph.D. <a href="/fwime">thesis work</a>.</li>
 <li class="paragraph-list">Developed expertise in Machine Learning and led a <a href="/ctp-project">Deep Learning project</a> in collaboration with the Stanford School of Medicine focusing on stroke imaging (2020-2021).</li>
 </ul>
 </p>

 <h4>2.
 Ability to become an expert</h4>
 <p class="paragraph-wide">
-I enjoy tackling new problems with practical applications and putting all my effort into becoming the best I can be to achieve my goals.
+I enjoy tackling new quantitative and technical problems that have practical applications.
+To achieve my goals, I fully commit to become the best I can be.
 My detailed-oriented mindset and competitiveness drive me to go in depth on all topics/activities that I focus on.
 From research problems to trail-running races, I enjoy the training and preparation that may lead to a success.
 </p>

 <h4>3.
 Not being scared when nothing works</h4>